csc-training/high-level-gpu-programming/docs/02-execution-model.md

 #  Heterogeneous Programming Model

-- GPUs are co-processors to the CPU
+- GPUs (devices) are co-processors to the CPU (host)
 - CPU controls the work flow:
   - *offloads* computations to GPU by launching *kernels*
   - allocates and deallocates the memory on GPUs
   - handles the data transfers between CPU and GPUs
 - CPU and GPU can work concurrently
    - kernel launches are normally asynchronous
+   - memory copies between CPU and GPU can be done asynchronously

 # Example: axpy

 <div class="column">

-Serial cpu code of `y=y+a*x`:
+Serial CPU code of `y=y+a*x`:

-- have a loop going over the each index
+- Loop over each index

 <small>
 ```cpp